-AWARD-WINNING Across the Pond performs for Irish Weddings from Virginia Beach to Montreal, Quebec.
-And they perform for Irish & Celtic festivals, corporate events, colleges & universities, night clubs & pubs, and private parties.
+AWARD-WINNING Across the Pond performs for Irish Weddings from North Carolina to Quebec and Ontario in Canada.
+And they perform for weddings, Irish & Celtic festivals, European & International festivals, corporate events, colleges & universities, night clubs & pubs, municipal concerts, performing arts centers, and private parties.
 They have performed for state & national conventions, and have opened for international musicians such as Scotland's Jim Malcolm (of Old Blind Dogs) and Canada's Enter the Haggis.
 Across the Pond is Michael Morrison, Chuck Krepley and Dan Diviney, the Mid-Atlantic States' exciting new traditional Celtic folk group.
 With ancestral blood of Ireland and Scotland pumping through their veins, these men breathe new life into traditional tunes and songs with their unique and exciting arrangements.
 Their high-energy, traditional Irish & Scottish music is uniquely their own.

 Named in the Top 20 Celtic Folk bands in the World for 2014 by the Celtic Music Podcast, Across the Pond's high energy performances are sure to get everyone's attention early and hold it until the last note.
 They have lovey hauntingly beautiful slow airs sure to make you wedding ceremony or reception memorable.
 In March 2015, they were announced co-winners of the Texas Scots Talent Competition.
 Their music has been topping the N1M music charts.
 Their song I Know My Love was named Top Celtic Song for 2015 in the Contemporary category by Celtic Music Radio, and another track was nominate Best Roots Traditional set.

-They have been booking many weddings in 2015, both with GigMasters and directly, and are playing weddings in Washington, DC, Pittsburgh, Philadelphia, State College, Virginia Beach & Montreal, Quebec in Canada.
+They have been booking many weddings, both with GigMasters and directly, and are playing weddings in Washington, DC, Baltimore, Lancaster, Pittsburgh, Philadelphia, State College, Virginia Beach, Montreal, Niagara-on-the-Lake and many, many more places.
 The band can perform music for the ceremony, cocktail hour and reception.
 Their repertoire includes both Irish & Scottish tunes and songs.
-They are easy to work with and do their best to make your wedding an especially memorable experience.
+And they can add some ppalachian Mountain music if requested.
+They are easy to work with and do their best to help make your wedding an especially memorable experience.

 Mike grew up playing bluegrass, old-time and blues guitar, eventually branching out into rock and country.
 He began performing full time in 1995 with country rockers Latigo Smith before moving on to help form regional powerhouse Hired Guns.
 Nowadays Mike carries a full schedule of guitar students, as well as being a first-call, freelance artist for a variety of genres.
 Across the Pond is his first Celtic band.